fredooo/dbvis-hc/README.md

 npm install --save dbvis-hc
 ```

-This package requires module resolution by Node in `tsconfig.json`:
+This package may require module resolution by Node in `tsconfig.json`:

 ```json
 {